 Time for the next edition of Metal Anarchy’s “Music In The Age Of COVID-19” series, the feature where I discuss the ongoing pandemic with various musicians.
-This time I have an interview with Blood Of The Phoenix.
+This time I have an interview with The Simple Radicals.

 METAL ANARCHY: How have you been holding up during the coronavirus pandemic?

 THE SIMPLE RADICALS: We’re all doing well.
 A couple guys in the band got Covid but nothing serious.

 METAL ANARCHY: Have you been using your downtime to work on new music?

 THE SIMPLE RADICALS: We’ve been playing some select live shows around New York City and Chicago and writing new material including a really cool rockabilly-vibe song called “Let’s See What You Got”.
 Somebody took the song and made it a soundtrack to a kick-ass WWE wrestling video which has racked up a lot of views on YouTube (Let’s See What You Got).
 You can access all our music and our videos on our website www.thesimpleradicals.com.

 METAL ANARCHY: What was the last show you played or attended before the shutdown?